A Guide for Canadians Imprisoned Abroad

 Canada has transfer of offenders treaties with many countries.
-These treaties enable Canadians convicted of offences in other countries to serve — with their consent and the approval of Canada and the sentencing countries — their sentences in Canadian penal institutions, where they can more easily prepare for their return to Canadian life.
+These treaties enable Canadians convicted of offences in other countries to serve – with their consent and the approval of Canada and the sentencing countries – their sentences in Canadian penal institutions, where they can more easily prepare for their return to Canadian life.
 The Minister of Public Safety is responsible for the implementation of these treaties.
-The Correctional Service of Canada, an agency of Public Safety Canada, administers the International Transfer of Offenders Program through Foreign Affairs, Trade and Development Canada and its offices abroad.
+The Correctional Service of Canada, an agency of Public Safety Canada, administers the International Transfer of Offenders Program through Global Affairs Canada and its offices abroad.
 Transfer decisions are discretionary and rest with Public Safety Canada.

 In some countries, individual states or provinces determine whether or not to accede to a transfer of offenders treaty signed by their national government.
 Canadians imprisoned under their legislation are not necessarily eligible to apply for a transfer to serve part of their sentence in a Canadian facility.
 However, offenders imprisoned in states or provinces that have acceded to the treaty can apply for a transfer to a Canadian institution.

 If Canada does not have a treaty with a country where a Canadian is imprisoned, Canada may enter into an administrative arrangement with the other country for the transfer of an offender on a case-by-case basis.
 The administrative arrangement would be subject to the approval of the Minister of Foreign Affairs and the Minister of Public Safety, in accordance with Canada’s International Transfer of Offenders Act.
 The consent of provincial or territorial authorities in Canada may also be a condition of the transfer.
-For more information, enquire with Foreign Affairs, Trade and Development Canada’s Consular Services in Ottawa or with the nearest embassy or consulate of the country of incarceration.
+For more information, enquire with Global Affairs Canada’s Consular Services in Ottawa or with the nearest embassy or consulate of the country of incarceration.

 Only you, as the detainee/prisoner, may make the request for transfer to a Canadian prison.
 Canadian consular officials will provide you with the necessary documentation to apply for a transfer.
 However, your application must be approved by both the host country and Canada.
 If your application is accepted, you will be transferred to Canada, where you will complete the terms of your original sentence, subject to Canadian laws and regulations, including conditional release.